i. Upper level that restricts price from moving higher is a resistance. Lower level that restricts price from moving lower is a support.

 What happens when support or resistance levels are broken?

-Now, what happens if any of those support and resistance zones are broken?
-Does support become resistance and vice versa?
 When the price breaks the support level, it turns into new resistance.
 And when the price breaks a resistance level, it turns into new support.
-We will tell you the exact psychology behind it.
+I will tell you the exact psychology behind it.

 In the above example, we saw the price was ranging between support and resistance zones.
 Consider if the price breaks any of the zones, the question arises, why did the price break that level which seemed very important till now?
 What happened that made the price to break that level?
 Let us try to understand this more clearly.